Maknee/maknee.github.io/_posts/2018-12-06-RTX-DXR Path Tracer User Guide.md

 To start, download the project.

 Open it in visual studio and click the green `Debug` button, or switch to `Release` for better performance.
 This should *hopefully* run the project.
 Let us know if it does not run.

+## What if I don't have a RTX card?

+No worries.
+There is a fallback layer that microsoft has provided, so you can still run the program :)!

 ## Basic Usage